holgerimbery/ttn-gateway-containers/CONFIGURATION.md

 | GW_REF_LONGITUDE  | 18.9  |
 | GW_REF_ALTITUDE   | 190   |

+## Collectd variables
+When collect is enabled (by selecting the `docker-compose-collectd.yml` file), system as well as TTN gateway facts will be sent to your collectd server (typically your InfluxDB/Grafana backend).

+### Required variables
+* GW_COLLECTD_SERVER
+  * The IP address of the collectd server.

+### Optional Variables
+* GW_COLLECTD_INTERVAL - default 10
+  * Interval in seconds for Collectd data collection
+  Set to 60 if bandwidth is a concern.
+* GW_BACKPLANE - Default "none"
+  * Set to "DBRGN" if you use the [Coredump](https://github.com/dbrgn/ic880a-backplane/) backplane with sensors
+  This will enable collection of the input voltage, temperature and humidity.
+* GW_TTN_FAN - default false
+  * Set to "true" if you have a fan controlled by the [Coredump](https://github.com/dbrgn/ic880a-backplane/) backplane
+* GW_TARGET_TEMP - default 45
+  * Target temperature in °C for the fan temperature regulation.
+* GW_BME280 - default false
+  * Set to `true` is you have a Bosch BME280 sensor on the I2C bus of your Raspberry Pi
+  This will enable collection of the temperature, pressure and relative humidity.
+* GW_BME280_SMBUS - default 1
+  * Bus number for your I2C bus (Should be 1 on all recent Raspberry Pi).
+* GW_BME280_ADDR - default 0x78
+  * I2C address for your BME280 sensor.

 ## Note about boolean values

 Use `true` and `false` as lower case words to enable or disable features via environment variables.
 Any other format will not be interpreted correctly.